Openning07/awesome-curriculum-learning/README.md

 ### 2018
 - Curriculum Learning by Transfer Learning: Theory and Experiments with Deep Networks.
   [[pdf]](https://arxiv.org/pdf/1802.03796.pdf)
-  - Sort the training examples based on the *performance* of a pre-trained network on a larger dataset, and then finetune the model to the dataset at hand.
+  - "Sort the training examples based on the *performance* of a pre-trained network on a larger dataset, and then finetune the model to the dataset at hand."
   - Weinshall, Daphna and Cohen, Gad and Amir, Dan. *ICML 2018*

 - Self-Paced Deep Learning for Weakly Supervised Object Detection.